American Factory

 American Factory (美国工厂) is a 2019 American documentary film directed by Steven Bognar and Julia Reichert, about Chinese company Fuyao's factory in Moraine, a city near Dayton, Ohio, that occupies Moraine Assembly, a shuttered General Motors plant.
 The film had its festival premiere at the 2019 Sundance Film Festival.
-It is distributed by Netflix and is the first film acquired by Barack and Michelle Obama's production company, Higher Ground Productions.
-It won an Academy Award for Best Documentary Feature.
+It is distributed by Netflix, and is the first film acquired by Barack and Michelle Obama's production company, Higher Ground Productions.
+At the 92nd Academy Awards, American Factory won the award for Best Documentary Feature.

-Overview
+Synopsis

 In post-industrial Ohio, a Chinese billionaire opens a factory in an abandoned General Motors plant, hiring two thousand Americans.
 Early days of hope and optimism give way to setbacks as high-tech China clashes with working-class America.

 Production

-Filmed from February 2015 until the end of 2017, Reichert and Bognar were granted filming access by Fuyao at both their Ohio and Chinese plant locations.
+Filmed between February 2015 and the end of 2017, Reichert and Bognar were granted filming access by Fuyao at both their Ohio and Chinese plant locations.
 They were inspired to make this film as the events they aimed to depict were taking place in the same Moraine Assembly plant once occupied by General Motors, which was the central topic of their 2009 Oscar-nominated documentary short The Last Truck: Closing of a GM Plant.

 The Mandarin Chinese language portions of the film were facilitated by the inclusion of two Chinese filmmakers, Yiqian Zhang and Mijie Li, one or both of whom would travel to Ohio monthly.
 The directors credit these two as essential in providing a connection to the Chinese subjects depicted in the film.

 Style

 The filmmakers implemented a fly-on-the-wall documentary filmmaking approach, in which no dialogue external to the subjects of the film is included, and the sounds of the factory and the dialogue of the workers is prioritized.
-In order to make focal such an audio/visual approach, the filmmakers implemented the use of lavalier microphones to effectively balance worker dialogue amid noise emanating from the factory's machinery.
+Lavalier microphones were employed to effectively balance worker dialogue amid noise emanating from the factory machinery.
 The voice-over narration provided by the factory workers was often recorded at their respective homes, independently from the factory setting.
-According to Bognar, implementing the film's narration in this way to create an effect of depicting a worker's inner monologue.
+According to Bognar, implementing the film's narration in this way created an effect of depicting a worker's inner monologue.